 They are produced through research and study on the morphology of seeds and overall plant strategies.

-In researching seeds and reading widely I think The Bizarre and Incredible World of Plants captures it perfectly with:
+In researching seeds and reading widely, I think The Bizarre and Incredible World of Plants captures it perfectly with:

-The works within this exhibition are conflations of animal form, natural lessons, and methods that would carry the potential seed rendered in hyper-realistic transgenic fashion.
-Bee seed the form of the bee, the hairs of the bee leg imagined with the coloring of the bee.
-Other works suggest seeds intermingling with the formal aspects of human form.
-As an artist, I am interested in seeds as a strategy – I am obsessed with the idea; that technology is also a seed.
+The works within this exhibition are conflations of animal form, natural lessons, and methods that would carry the potential seed rendered in a hyper-realistic transgenic fashion.
+Bee seed has the hairs of the bee leg imagined with the coloring of the bee.

 It is a seed of knowledge, idea, and behavior actualized and sometimes propagated in culture.